Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: A specific model: loop quantum gravity coupled with a real scalar field

 \eqref{eq:4.41} means that the physical area of the square $ABCD$ is equal to the total physical area of all smallest elements. \eqref{eq:4.42} means the coordinate area of the square $ABCD$ is equal to the total coordinate area of all the smallest elements.
 Combining \eqref{eq:4.41} and \eqref{eq:4.42}, we can express the discreteness parameter $\bar{\mu}$ as~\cite{AAP,AE}

 In order to quantize the gravity, one should do the following replacement:

 Hence the Hamiltonian operator of the pure gravitation is given as

+The definition of the Hamiltonian operator for the quantum system is frequently plagued by the ordering ambiguities.
+In \eqref{eq:4.47}, we choose the symmetrized factor ordering so that the Hamiltonian operator is Hermitian.
+The Hermiticity of the Hamiltonian operator can not fully fix the factor ordering.
+For example, $-3\hat{c}\sqrt{|\hat{p}|}\hat{c}/(8\pi\gamma^{2})$ is also a Hermitian operator and is different from the operator \eqref{eq:4.47}.
+The factor ordering used in \eqref{eq:4.47} is different from that in ~\cite{AAP,AMJ}.
+However, from equation \eqref{eq:A5} to \eqref{eq:A6}, we neglected the higher order effect of $\hbar$ (see appendix~\ref{sec:A} ).
+Thus different factor ordering gives rise to the same results.
+Generally, If we neglect the higher order effect of $\hbar$, the ordering ambiguities can be ignored.
+Please see~\cite{EAJ} for more details discussion about this point.

-Noted that the Hamiltonian \eqref{eq:4.47} is not a Hermitian operator.
-In quantum cosmology, one sometimes neglects the Hermitian nature of the Hamiltonian operator to simplify the model~\cite{CK,CR,AAP}.
-Since the basic variable of the state function in the kinematic space of the loop quantum gravity is the holonomy, rather than the variable $c$, one can not use \eqref{eq:4.47} straightforwardly.
+The kinematical Hilbert space of loop quantum cosmology is spanned by the set of functions $\{exp(i\mu c/2);\ \mu\in \mathbb{R}\}$ with the inner product $\langle exp(i\mu_{1}/2)|exp(i\mu_{2}/2)\rangle=\delta_{\mu_{1},\mu_{2}}$.
+For more details discussions about the definition of the kinematical Hilbert space, see references~\cite{AAP,AMJ,JBEL,NBDF}.
+Since the basic variable of the state function in the kinematic Hilbert space of the loop quantum gravity is the holonomy, rather than the variable $c$, one can not use \eqref{eq:4.47} straightforwardly.
 One needs to do the following replacement~\cite{AAP,DC}:

 Consequently, the Hamiltonian operator in \eqref{eq:4.47} should be replaced by

 When the discreteness parameter $\bar{\mu}$ approaches zero, the Hamiltonian in \eqref{eq:4.49} tends to become \eqref{eq:4.47}.
 Thus, we expect that when the discreteness parameter $\bar{\mu}$ approaches zero, the loop quantum cosmology becomes the usual canonical quantum cosmology.